IPv6 Extension Headers

 In a multimedia streaming scenario, extension headers can be utilized to differentiate packets based on their QoS requirements.
 A Hop-by-Hop Options Header can carry QoS tags, allowing routers to prioritize video packets over standard data packets.
 This ensures smoother playback and a superior user experience for multimedia applications.

-You may also like to read -- IPv6 and Autonomous Systems
+You may also like to read -- IPv6 Routing Table and Management

 2. Mobile Network Handover: